a757814283/USBDongle-AudioSwitch/README.md

 - **Live comparison before switching**: the "current default device" is re-read before every switch rather than cached — the user may have changed it by hand, and a cache would wrongly skip a switch that is needed.
-- **Every C# comment is in English.** The PowerShell build scripts and the WiX installer definition still carry Chinese comments and console output.

 ---

 ## Credits